-Full name for use in first text reference.
+Full name for use in first text reference on each new page of a document.

-- Solar Energy Technologies Office-Permitted for subsequent references when the full program name appears previously or in a more prominent location - SETO, the solar office, and/or the DOE solar office-Permitted for subsequent references when the full program name appears previously or in a more prominent location.
+- Solar Energy Technologies Office-Permitted for subsequent references when the full program name appears previously or in a more prominent location. - SETO, the solar office, and/or the DOE solar office-Permitted for subsequent references when the full program name appears previously or in a more prominent location.